Zebrozkii/Doctor-Lookup/README.md

 ## Specifications
 * Input: "Smith"
-* Output: A list of Doctors with the name "Smith" appear with address, phone number,and website.
+* Output: A list of Doctors with the name "Smith" appear with address, phone number, and website.

 ### Setup Instructions